justinskolnick/big-blink-pdx/README.md

 Items on the UI wishlist include date range filters, localization, and better visualizations.
 Improvements to data fetching and transitions between routes are nearish-term goals.

-Longish-term back-end development goals include a move away from the current model implementation, which makes heavy use of static methods (with some pretty obvious limitations); increased test coverage; and a TypeScript rebuild.
+Longish-term back-end development goals include ~a move away from the current model implementation, which makes heavy use of static methods (with some pretty obvious limitations)~ ✔︎; increased test coverage; and a TypeScript rebuild.

 ## Contributing